Answers to Common Questions

 Q- Do you sell digital, high resolution images?
 Do you sell a CD of all the images from a session?

-A- We are happy to provide a digital copy of the images you order (as prints, wall art or in an album) that are sized to easily share with friends and family on social networking sites or through email.
+We always provide a digital copy of the images you order (as prints, wall art or in an album) that are sized to easily share with friends and family on social networking sites or through email.
 They have a small watermark and are not sized to print.

 Q- Do you offer a baby plan?

 A- While we do not offer a set number of sessions during the first year, we always discount our repeat sessions by $100.
 Favorite times to consider photographing your baby are newborn (1-2 weeks), sitting up (6-8 months) and walking (12-18 months).

 A- During your portrait session, we will schedule a time for you to come back to the studio and view your proofs.
 (This is typically about a week later.)
 We usually proof 50-80 images from a session.
 We are unique in our ordering process in that we do not require you to place an order this first time you see your portraits.
 We truly value the investment our clients make and want it to be an informed, and not rushed, one.
 During your proofing appointment, you will see a slideshow of your images and receive a bound proof booklet (not photographic prints) of all your images.
 Within the proof booklet are artist suggestions for wall portraits, collages and collections of specialty products like canvas gallery wraps.
 We also provide you with a password-protected online ordering gallery at this time.
 We ask that your final order is received about a week after your proofing appointment, and it can be received via your online gallery, e-mail, fax, or an in-person ordering appointment.
 We are always available to visit your home to design a perfect wall display.

 Q- How old should my baby be for a newborn session?